-Through the development and application of pioneering algorithms, we are able to improve the operational efficiency and productivity of our customers, and for our last mile delivery customers deliver a solution that improves their customer experience by combining with our epod solution.
+Through the development and application of pioneering algorithms, we are able to improve the operational efficiency and productivity of our customers, and for our last mile delivery customers deliver a solution that improves their customer experience by combining with our EPOD solution and customer communications product.
 Our optimisation algorithms can be administered to a number of sectors including transport and logistics, energy management, mobility and electric vehicles (EVs).
 Trakm8 has a fully integrated optimisation solution built into the core Insight platform and provides customer specific bespoke solutions when this is required.